sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 The ``RunTestsInSeparateProcesses`` attribute can be used to specify that all tests of a test case class should be run in separate processes (one separate process per test).

+This attribute is inherited from parent classes: if a parent class is annotated with ``#[RunTestsInSeparateProcesses]``, all child classes will also run their tests in separate processes.

 .. _appendixes.attributes.RunClassInSeparateProcess: